simplertasks/aics/hn/hn-google-doc.md

 ## TL;DR

-- **The Problem:** Studies show most AI pilot projects fail to deliver ROI.
-Building AI apps usually requires Python, APIs, and hosting—locking out business users.
+- **The Problem:** The Problem: While 90% of employees are already using ChatGPT for work tasks, they’re limited to one-off queries.
+There’s no easy way for business users to build reusable, shareable AI workflows without learning to code.

 - **The Solution:** **AICS (AI Command Script)**.
-A framework that turns Google Docs into executable AI software.
+A framework that turns Google Docs/Sheets into executable AI software.
 - **The Advantage:** You own the app (it’s your file), deployment is instant (click “Share”), and the learning curve is flat.
 - **The Scale:** While the example below is simple, AICS integrates with Google Sheets to process massive datasets.
 (Part 2 covers advanced applications.)

 -----

+## Introduction

+Spend an hour on your iPhone or your computer and you'll notice one thing. there is an AI here, an AI there, and an AI everywhere.🎵

+Gmail suggests email responses, Sheets offers AI-powered formulas, Word has Copilot, and every search engine now has an AI summary feature.
+Each tool offers tremendous power—but these AI capabilities are locked inside their respective products.
+You can’t share your AI workflow.
+You can’t combine the AI from Gmail with the AI from Sheets.
+You can’t export the logic and use it elsewhere.
+The AI assists you, but you don’t control it.
+This article presents an alternative: AICS (AI Command Script)—a framework that puts AI logic into a document and spreadsheets you already own, making it shareable, portable, and independent of any single vendor.
+Best of all you don't have to be a programmer or set up complex hosted applications.

 ## See It In Action